-CAST is optional and is designed to develop the foundation of a student’s academic career at Tulane.
-The main focuses of CAST is registering for classes and learning about academic resources and opportunities available for undergraduates.
-CAST sessions are one day long and each will accommodate a few hundred students.
+CAST is the first step of New Student Orientation and is designed to develop the foundation of a student’s academic career at Tulane.
+The main focus of CAST is registering for classes and learning about academic resources and opportunities available for undergraduates.

-No. The date that you attend CAST will not impact your course options.
-There are an even number of seats made available to students during each CAST on-campus and online session.
+No. The date of your advising and registration appointment will not impact your course options.
+There are an even number of seats made available to students during each registration session.